-Soon, they began to reinforce Kanizsa Castle which was opposite to Szigetvár while they tried to fortify Érsekújvár (Nové Zámky) and Komárom in order to oppose Esztergom.
-Constructions were going on in Eger and in Győr, just like in other remaining forts.
+Soon, they began to reinforce Kanizsa Castle which was opposite Szigetvár while they tried to fortify Érsekújvár (Nové Zámky) and Komárom to oppose Esztergom.
+Constructions were going on in Eger and Győr, just like in other remaining forts.
 They have built out a multi-level castle system to block the expansion of the Ottoman Empire:

 1. The main forts were:

 Kanizsa, Győr, Érsekújvár, Komárom, Eger, Kassa (Kosice), Varasd, Károlyváros, Szatmár (Satu Mare).
 These were also usually the seats of the Chief Captaincies, they were well-built out and had a minimum of 1,000 men in them.
 The captains of the western forts were mostly German officers who were better trusted by the Habsburgs than the Hungarians.
 Their main task was to hold the castle for at least one or one-and-a-half months until the reinforcement would arrive.
 Let us remark here that traditionally there were two captains appointed at the same time, they were supposed to work together but sometimes “two captains sank the ship”.